corda/corda-docs-portal/content/en/platform/corda/4.13/community/cli-ux-guidelines.md

 * Parameters specified without an option should ideally all be part of a list.
-    * For example, in `java -jar test.jar file1 file2 file3`, the parameters file1, file2 and file3 should be a list of files that are all acted on together (e.g. a list of CorDapps).
+    * For example, in `java -jar test.jar file1 file2 file3`, the parameters file1, file2 and file3 should be a list of files that are all acted on together (for example, a list of CorDapps).

 * Avoid using positional parameters to mean different things, which involves someone remembering in which order things need to be specified.